 Please call us on 1300 889 743 so we can help you structure your application so it gets approved!

 Only two or three lenders in Australia will accept no deposit investment loans supported by a guarantor.

-If the guarantor is in a strong financial position then multiple investment properties may be considered.
+If the guarantor is in a strong financial position, buying multiple investment properties may be possible.

 Can I get an 80/20 low doc guarantor loan?